FIWARE/tutorials.Step-by-Step/docs/historic-context-flume.md

 [![NGSI v1](https://img.shields.io/badge/NGSI-v1-ff69b4.svg)](http://forge.fi-ware.org/docman/view.php/7/3213/FI-WARE_NGSI_RESTful_binding_v1.0.zip)

-**Description:** This tutorial is an introduction to [FIWARE Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/) - a generic enabler which is used to persist context data into third-party databases creating a historical view of the context.
+**Description:** This tutorial is an introduction to [FIWARE Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/) - a generic enabler which is used to persist context data into third-party databases using [Apache Flume](https://flume.apache.org) creating a historical view of the context.
 The tutorial activates the IoT sensors connected in the [previous tutorial](iot-agent.md) and persists measurements from those sensors into a database for further analysis.